O-X-L/ansible-opnsense/docs/source/modules/interface.rst

 .. warning::

-    This feature is only available in OPNSense version >= 23.7
+    This feature is only available in OPNsense version >= 23.7

 ..  csv-table:: Definition
     :header: "Parameter", "Type", "Required", "Default", "Aliases", "Comment"